+Title: Effects of grazing contrasting grass swards on lambs’ performance and an approach to calculate their grass intake

+O. Cristobal-Carballo, X. Chen, D. Patterson, S. Huws, A. Aubry, K. Theodoridou and T. Yan

 Application

 Grazing multispecies swards increases the rate of weight gain and final body weight of finishing lambs.
 Estimations of total ME requirement and forage ME content is a useful tool to estimate grazed grass intake of lambs.